klathem/Optical-Treadmill/README.md

 # Optical-Treadmill
 An Optical Treadmill program to create animated stripe patterns for animal behavior studies.
-Requires downloading a single html file to a device which then runs in a browser.
+Can be accessed from https://klathem.github.io/Optical-Treadmill/.

 ![Screenshot](demo.png)